-Clarice Lispector, a novelist, short stories writer and journalist was known as “The great witch of Brazilian literature”.
+Clarice Lispector, a novelist, short-story writer, and journalist, was known as “The great witch of Brazilian literature.”
 She was born in 1920 to a Jewish family in western Ukraine.
 As a result of the anti-Semitic violence they endured, the family fled to Brazil in 1922, and Clarice Lispector grew up in Recife.
 Following the death of her mother when Clarice was nine, she moved to Rio de Janeiro with her father and two sisters, and she went on to study law.
-With her husband, who worked for the foreign service, she lived in Italy, Switzerland, England, and the United States, until they separated and she returned to Rio in 1959; she died there in 1977.
+With her husband, who worked for the foreign affairs, she lived in Italy, Switzerland, England, and the United States, until they separated and she returned to Rio in 1959; she died there in 1977.
 Since her death, Clarice Lispector has earned universal recognition as Brazil’s greatest modern writer.
-She published 9 novels, 10 short stories collections and several essays and interviews books as well as children books.
+She published nine novels, ten short story collections, and several essays and interview books as well as children’s books.